AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ## Configuring Campaign Integration in AEM {#campaign-integration}

-AEM will use [the operator you already set up in Campaign](#create-operator) in order to communicate with Campaign
+AEM uses [the operator you already set up in Campaign](#create-operator) in order to communicate with Campaign

 1. Sign into to your AEM authoring instance as an administrator.